Jupiter

 Due to its gaseous composition, Jupiter does not have a solid surface although it could have an internal core made up of rocky materials in the form of ice due to the extremely low temperatures.
 It has a diameter of 142,800 kilometers (eleven times greater than that of the Earth) and a density of 1.33 grams per cubic centimeter.
 After the Sun, it is the largest celestial body in the Solar System.

-You may be interested: Asteroid
+You may be interested: Big Bang Theory

 Jupiter It has the shortest day of all the planets it takes 10 Earth hours to make a rotation movement, and almost 12 years to make a translation movement.
 Its axis has just a 3º inclination with respect to its orbital path around the Sun.
 This lack of inclination (unlike the Earth's axis) means that such different seasonal changes are not generated between the hemispheres.